 Output

-Counting rows with No NA values in any column in R
+Counting rows excluding rows with NA values

 To count the number of rows in a data frame that has no missing values (for example.
 No NA values) in any of the columns, use the na.omit() function in combination with the nrow() function.